HyperPigeon/Brick-Breakers/README.md

 # Brick Breakers

-A Breakout style game made using Godot for CS545.
+A Breakout style game made using Godot.